Dmalex166/platformer-tutorial/steps/part7.md

 - The final part of the key check sets the animation to 'turn' and zero the horizontal velocity if no key is held down.

 ### Jump to it
- Now we're going to add the ability to jump
+ Now we're going to add the ability to jump.

  First we test.....
- - if the up cursor (our jump button) is down/clicked
+ - If the up cursor (our jump button) is down/clicked
- - if our player in on the ground (otherwise our player could jump mid-air)
+ - If our player in on the ground (otherwise our player could jump mid-air)

  If both of these condition are met.....
- - we map apply a vertical velocity of 330px/sec sq
+ - We map apply a vertical velocity of 330px/sec

 The player will fall to the ground automatically because of gravity.
 With the controls in place we now have a game world we can explore.
 Load up part7.html and have a play.